 By the time I had reached the airfield for the drop off, my feelings had drained into nervous excitement.
-As the helicopter began to drop, I felt the landing.
+As the helicopter began to dip and I felt the landing jolt.
 I tried to remember the safety commands because getting hurt while exiting a black hawk helicopter ride seemed like an unsavory way to end my Navy career.

-I was rushed to the sidelines away from the dangerous blades and engines.
-Finally, I had a chance to look back, after all that, I finally was able to marvel for a moment.
+Shipmates raced forward only to rushed me and everyone else to the sidelines away from the dangerous blades and engines.
+Finally, I had a chance to look back, and was able to marvel for a moment.
 I got a free ride in the belly of the beast.
 After the supplies and humans were dumped, the blades began increasing speed.
 It was leaving for another round of sailors and stuff.